 Houston Rockets GM Apologizes For Tweet Supporting Hong Kong Protesters

-The Houston Rockets' general manager on Sunday apologized for a tweet expressing support for Hong Kong protesters that has sparked a harsh backlash from China's official basketball association.
+The Houston Rockets' general manager apologized on Sunday for a tweet expressing support for Hong Kong protesters that has sparked a harsh backlash from China's official basketball association.

-"I did not intend my tweet to cause any offense to Rockets fans and friends of mine in China," Daryl Morey tweeted on Sunday.
+"I did not intend my tweet to cause any offense to Rockets fans and friends of mine in China ...," Daryl Morey tweeted on Sunday.
 "I have had a lot of opportunity since that tweet to hear and consider other perspectives."

 1/ I did not intend my tweet to cause any offense to Rockets fans and friends of mine in China.
 I was merely voicing one thought, based on one interpretation, of one complicated event.
 I have had a lot of opportunity since that tweet to hear and consider other perspectives.— Daryl Morey (@dmorey) October 7, 2019